andymummeryastro/TDEdiscXraySpectrum/README.md

 * diskmodel.f90 contains the actual fortran implementation of the model
 * diskmodel.f90 will need to be compiled.
 This can be done with e.g., the terminal command "gfortran diskmodel.f90"
 * See https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixLocal.html for more information on how to load the TDE disc model into XSPEC
-* For any questions about the model, please email andrew.mummery@wadham.ox.ac.uk
+* For any questions about the model, please email andrew.mummery@physics.ox.ac.uk
 * If you use this model in published work you must cite: Mummery, A., 2021, MNRAS,
 ### Python implimentation
 * Also included for ease of plotting and analysis